LEGACY OF POWER: BUILDING THE PERFECT GOVERNMENT

 Hannah Arendt, On Violence

-Analytic essay; a final research project involving the writing of a policy paper; short homework assignments; active participation in seminar sessions, including the election project; attendance at Legacy lectures, as stipulated by Honors College policy
+A final research project involving the writing of a policy paper; a series of short homework assignments; active participation in seminar sessions, including the election project; attendance at Legacy lectures, as stipulated by Honors College policy

 ABOUT THE INSTRUCTOR